 - For starters, read our Academic Interview Tip Sheet.

-- Attend our workshop on "Launching Your Academic Job Search" (offered approximately annually, see Events) or you may prefer to borrow a recording of our Academic Job Search Symposium (from 2010) from OCPD's Resource Library, or watch our Academic Job Search Symposium via streaming video (from 2008).
+- Attend our workshop on "Applying to Faculty Positions" (offered twice annually, see Events) or you may prefer to borrow a recording of our Academic Job Search Symposium (from 2010) from OCPD's Resource Library.

 - Then try to gather information about that specific department.
 For the job talk, for example, who is the anticipated audience, how will the room be set up, etc.